Have Questions?

 Mainstream Counseling is 9.4 miles from Huntingdon, PA

-Mainstream Counseling has been dedicating its services and programs to helping individuals who are struggling with substance abuse in Huntingdon, Pennsylvania and within the surrounding area.
+Mainstream Counseling has been dedicating its services and programs to helping individuals who are struggling with substance abuse in Huntingdon, PA. and within the surrounding area.

 Mainstream Counseling offers a wide collection of treatment and rehabilitation programs, including outpatient substance abuse counseling, short term drug abuse treatment, long term rehab programs, inpatient drug abuse treatment, outpatient detoxification programs and more.
 Mainstream Counseling also believes that it is necessary that it presents individual services to ensure that its clients get the results that they require.
 This is why Mainstream Counseling is specialized in group therapy, activity therapy, couple/family therapy, matrix model, anger management, contingency management/motivational incentive, among other programs.